Inputting Japanese text in Linux and some BSDs

 TOC

-OpenBSD now uses the xenodm display manager so I couldn't easily drop out of X, edit .config/fcitx/profile and restart X. Instead, I edited the profile, changing anthy:False, to Anthy:True and tried just closing openbox, my usual window manager and logging in again.
-I got different results with different VirtualBox installs.
+At one point OpenBSD only used the xenodm display manager so I couldn't easily drop out of X, edit .config/fcitx5/profile and restart X. Instead, I edited the profile, openbox, my usual window manager and logging in again.
+I got different results with different VM installs.
 In one case, that worked, and I could then input Japanese, in another case, I had to reboot before the changes showed up in profile.

 TOC